Alexamannn/NLP-Text-Mining-Prediction-to-get-Saracstic-reply/README.md

-# NLP Text Mining Prediction to get Saracstic reply
+# NLP Text Mining Prediction to get Sarcastic reply
 Various NLP and Statistics techniques implemented to find patterns in Sequences that can predict wether it will lead to a Sarcastic reply or not.

 - Harvard IV-4 dictionary Sentimental Dictionary